rug-compling/Alpino/README.md

 To compile Alpino from sources, you need SICStus Prolog 3.12.11 (it does not work with SICStus 4), or SWI-Prolog 6.6.4 (it does not work with later SWI versions).

+For SWI-Prolog 6.6.4, you need the package "clib" too.
+Furthermore, you must make sure that the system finds swipl-lfr.pl (resides in directory pl-6.6.4/library/dialect/sicstus of the SWI distribution).

 cp Makefile.defs.in to Makefile.defs and edit the file appropriately.
 After that, ensure that the environment variable ALPINO_HOME points to the right directory, and run make